An average RTP (96.10%), low volatility, poor gameplay and lazy visual design make this China-themed game a hard-pass for us.

 The art is uninspiring and is rendered in almost exclusively ugly shades of each colour.
 There is almost no animation to speak of except for the reel spins and a flashing line to indicate a win.

 There is no musical soundtrack, and only the most basic of sound effects, which add nothing to the atmosphere or tone of the slot machine.
+The Ode to Joy kicks in after the free spins, but this is too little, much too late.
+And German classical symphonies are hardly in keeping with an East Asian aesthetic.

 As a result, the front end of this slot is unattractive and does very little to hold its audience’s attention.